Skip to content

 It's responsible for handling the movement of the map like zooming, panning, and rotating for either user input or app input.

-• Move: This will set/add/remove the provided values on the map parameters
+• Move: Sets or adjusts the provided values on the map parameters.

-• Animate: This will animate the map parameters to the provided value
+• Animate: Animates the map parameters to the provided values.

-While Move is Synchronous the Animate is Async and thus must be launched from a coroutine.
+Move is synchronous; Animate is async and must be launched from a coroutine.

 Reference